alain-riedinger/luasocket/README.md

 # luasocket
- A luasocket module that works with lua 5.3
+ A luasocket module that works on Windows with lua 5.3